Bill Lacey (footballer): FAI XI

-During the 1930s Lacey also coached the FAI XI on several occasions.
+During the 1930s, Lacey also coached the FAI XI on several occasions.
 At the time the team was selected by a committee of selectors and coaches were appointed on a game by game basis.
 Lacey took charge of the FAI XI on at least four occasions.
-On 13 December 1931 he was in charge of the FAI XI that lost 5–0 to Spain.
+On 13 December 1931, he was in charge of the FAI XI that lost 5–0 to Spain.
 He had little chance to influence the result as he was unable to get in touch with all the players until the morning of the game.
 On 25 February 1934, Lacey was also in charge of the first FAI XI to compete in a FIFA World Cup qualifier.
 The team, featuring Paddy Moore, Jimmy Kelly and Joe Kendrick, drew 4–4 with Belgium with Moore scoring all four goals for the FAI XI.
 Lacey also coached the FAI XI that played the Netherlands on 5 December 1935.
 In terms of preparation, the team did better than usual, with Lacey organising three coaching sessions the week before the game.
-Despite this the FAI XI still lost 5–2.
+Despite this, the FAI XI still lost 5–2.
 However, on 17 October 1936, Lacey coached the FAI XI to one of their best results of the pre-Second World War era when a team featuring Paddy Moore and Tom Davis, beat Germany 5–2 at Dalymount Park.

 Bohemians

-Lacey was appointed coach of Bohemians at the start of the 1933–34 season and with a team that included Fred Horlacher and Billy Jordan he subsequently guided them to a League of Ireland and League of Ireland Shield double.
+Lacey was appointed coach of Bohemians at the start of the 1933–34 season.
+With a team that included Fred Horlacher and Billy Jordan, he subsequently guided them to a League of Ireland and League of Ireland Shield double.
 He also guided them to an FAI Cup win in 1935.